Customization in Blazor Diagram Component

 How to enable/disable the connector behavior

-• The Constraints property of connector allows to enable/disable certain features of connectors.
+The Constraints property of a connector allows you to enable/disable certain features of connectors.

 The following code illustrates how to disable selection.